Eli-Segovia/Design_Patterns_Java/README.md

-# Design Patterns in JaVA
+# Design Patterns in Java

 This repo serves as notes for writing design patterns in Java.
 These notes are very similar to my notes at [this repo](https://github.com/Eli-Segovia/Design_Patterns_JS), which is JavaScript.